-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, March 13, 2020.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, March 13, 2020.

 One concern that business owners have when doing their estate planning is that gifting a company to their heirs could incur heavy gift taxes.
 In some cases, the heirs can’t afford to pay them and have no option but to sell the business.
 That allows them to pay the gift tax, but they lose the company.